pypa/cibuildwheel/docs/options.md

 !!! tab examples "pyproject.toml"

     ```toml
+    [tool.cibuildwheel]
     # Run the project tests against the installed wheel using `nose`
-    [tool.cibuildwheel]
     test-command = "nosetests {project}/tests"

     # Run the package tests using `pytest`
-    [tool.cibuildwheel]
     test-command = "pytest {package}/tests"

     # Trigger an install of the package, but run nothing of note
-    [tool.cibuildwheel]
     test-command = "echo Wheel installed"
     ```

-    In configuration mode, you can use an inline array, and the items will be joined with `&&`.
+    In configuration files, you can use an array, and the items will be joined with `&&`.

 ### `CIBW_BEFORE_TEST` {: #before-test}